fight233/DThouse_cxd/documentation/webdocs/markdowndocs/administrator.md

 ## Import Data

-Inside the TDengine shell, you can import data into TDengine from either a script or CSV file
+Inside the DThouse shell, you can import data into DThouse from either a script or CSV file

 **Import from Script**